We were looking forward to spending a day in Perast as we had seen so many beautiful pictures of this place.

 Voilà, a few minutes later we are on the small rowboat.
 I don’t think the “Capitaine ” had ever heard of a life jacket. 😊

-The joys of traveling off season.
+The joys of travelling offseason.
 We were on this island all by ourselves.
-We were speechless as the total tranquility was almost eerie.
-All you could hear was the sound of the waves crashing on the shore and you could not help but wonder about the island’s history and if in fact an icon of the Virgin Mary & child had actually appeared here many years ago?
+We were speechless as the total tranquillity was almost eerie.
+All you could hear was the sound of the waves crashing on the shore and you could not help but wonder about the island’s history and if in fact, an icon of the Virgin Mary & child had actually appeared here many years ago?

 Here’s a few pic’s on the island-

 From the Island, a great view of Perast!